Zaubrik/portal/README.md

 # portal

-Fast and simple routing with the [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/exec) interface for Deno
+Portal is a fast and simple routing framework powered by the [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/exec) interface for Deno.

 ## Example